 |The garage entrance at Mauthausen|

 Manufacturing during the last years of the Reich were dispersed by Armaments Minister Albert Speer, who was appointed in early 1942.
-Speer was brilliant at his work, though he had his detractors within the Nazi hierarchy for his supposed laziness and paranoia.
+Speer was brilliant at his work, though he had his detractors within the government hierarchy for his supposed laziness and paranoia.
 He chose Upper Austria mountain locations near the mountain town St Georgen an der Gusen for major production facilities after the destruction of Peenemunde by British bombers in 1943.
 St Georgen is a fairly typical small Austrian mountain town, blink and you'll miss it as you drive through.
 However, it has quite a history.

 |Aerial view of the main camps|